B-CELL LYMPHOMA

 -

-Disease control TerminatedThis study aimed to see if the drug glofitamab could stop large B-cell lymphoma from coming back in patients who were in complete remission but still had tiny traces of cancer (minimal residual disease).
-The trial was withdrawn before enrolling anyone, so no results are available…
+Disease control TerminatedThis study aimed to see if the drug glofitamab could prevent large B-cell lymphoma from coming back in patients who had achieved complete remission but still had minimal residual disease (MRD) after standard chemotherapy.
+The trial was withdrawn before any patients were enrolled,…

 Matched conditions: B-CELL LYMPHOMA